-Students must declare a major in one of these nine degree programs before they register for a third semester.
+Students must declare a major before they register for a third semester (or a fifth eight-week term as a King's Online student).
 Transfer students entering the College with 21 or more credits must declare a major upon enrollment.
 To declare a major, the student must fill out the Declaration of Major form, available on the Student Portal.
 See admission and graduation criteria.